parterburn/6px-ruby/README.md

 # The authenticated object
 # Add the hash of the images you want to add
 # Each output block builds up another processing job that can be done in one API call
-# The output url - 6px will put it on their hosting platform
+# The output url - '6px' will put it on their 6px's hosting platform
 # Tell 6px to output in a png - Possible options: ['image/gif', 'image/jpeg', 'image/png'] - Default: 'image/jpeg'
 # Tells 6px to process the all five images
-# Contains the image's details in a 'rotated_image' and 'resized_outputs' hash in the job json
+# Contains the image's details in a 'rotated_image' and 'resized_outputs' hash in the processed job json
 # Submit the job to 6px

 px.